Rafael Devers Player Props: Red Sox vs. Phillies

 Rafael Devers At The Plate

-- Among the qualified batters in MLB play, he ranks 113th in batting average, 135th in on-base percentage, and 23rd in slugging.
+- Among qualified hitters in MLB play, he ranks 94th in batting average, 123rd in on-base percentage, and 19th in slugging.

+- Devers is batting .364 with one homer during his last games and is riding a four-game hitting streak.

+- In 61.8% of his 34 games this season, Devers has picked up at least one hit.
+He's also had 11 multi-hit games.

-- Devers has had at least one RBI in 51.5% of his games this year (17 of 33), with more than one RBI eight times (24.2%).
-He has also accounted for three or more of his team's runs in four contests.
+- In 18 games this season (52.9%), Devers has picked up an RBI, and in nine of those games (26.5%) he had more than one.
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.